Farm Jobs in Austria for Foreigners 2026 – Apply Now

 • Agricultural Research Associate: This role involves the application of enhanced agricultural techniques to enhance the quality and yield of crops.

-Pay for Farm Workers in Austria
+Pay for Farm Jobs in Austria for Foreigners:

-In 2023, the hourly wage of farmworkers in Austria was approximately €10.61 (almost $12.75).
+In 2026, the hourly wage of farmworkers in Austria was approximately €10.61 (almost $12.75).
 However, this figure was contingent upon the type of employment, the location of their education, and their level of expertise.

-Benefits of Farm Jobs
+Benefits of Farm Jobs:

 • Learning Opportunities: The farm provides opportunities for hands-on education in agriculture, animal husbandry, and horticulture, making it a valuable educational opportunity.